 Bill Starshak is a principal in the firm's Commercial Finance Group.
 His practice focuses on the representation of financial institutions in a variety of lending transactions, including cash-flow and asset based loans, unitranche structures, mezzanine financings and leveraged buy-out transactions.
 Mr. Starshak has extensive experience working on international finance transactions for both United States and foreign financial institutions and worked with the United Nations Commission on International Trade Law to draft a legislative guide for countries to modernize their secured transactions laws.
 Additionally, he has represented private equity funds and corporate clients in financing transactions as well as in domestic and international mergers and acquisitions.

-- Represented U.S. and Canadian administrative agents in connection with provision of a $265 million asset-based credit facility provided in connection with a material acquisition in North America.
-Negotiated split lien intercreditor with senior secured noteholders.
+- Represented U.S. and Canadian administrative agents in connection with the provision of a $265 million asset-based credit facility provided in connection with a material acquisition in North America.
+Negotiated split lien intercreditor agreement with senior secured noteholders.

 - Represented U.S., and European administrative agents on a $70 million asset-based credit facility with borrowers in the U.S., Germany, the Netherlands and the United Kingdom.